ELMA365 On-Premises > Prepare infrastructure > High availability infrastructure / RabbitMQ cluster

 sudo rabbitmqctl cluster_status

-1. On each node, enable the required plugins:
+1. On each node, enable the necessary plugins:

 sudo rabbitmq-plugins enable \